mehdi-alouane/feeder/README.md

 # feeder
+> More efficient way to collect feed from efficient sources

 Display selected feed from selected sources

-currently is hardcoded to fetch from one source, but i have plan's in futur to change that
+currently is hardcoded to fetch from one source, but i have plan's to change it in the near future
 ### Sreenshot
 ![Image of feeder](https://github.com/mehdi-alouane/feeder/blob/master/screenshots/Screenshot-2017-10-11%20http%20127%200%200%201.png)